scaleway/serverless-examples/functions/python-upload-file-s3-multipart/README.md

 You should then see the `requirements.txt` file uploaded to your bucket.

-_Warning_ when deploying the function, do not create a virtualenv directory in this project root, as this will be included in the deployment zip and make it too large.
+_Warning_ when deploying the function, do not create a virtual environment directory in this project root, as this will be included in the deployment zip and make it too large.

 ## Running it locally